Global Direct Fed Microbial Market Growth, Share, Size, Trends and Forecast (2025 - 2031)

 -

-In September 2024, Anpario Inc., a leading producer of sustainable animal feed additives, announced the strategic acquisition of Bio-Vet Inc., a company specializing in direct-fed microbials, for a cash consideration of USD 7.3 million.
+In September 2024, Anpario Inc., a prominent provider of sustainable animal feed additives, made a strategic move by acquiring Bio-Vet Inc., a specialist in direct-fed microbials.
+The acquisition was completed for a cash consideration of USD 7.3 million.
+This development marks a significant step for Anpario in expanding its microbial-based product portfolio and strengthening its position in the animal nutrition sector.

 -